-It is now well recognized that spatial thinking (i.e., the ability to represent and transform, symbolic, nonlinguistic information; Gardner, 1983) shapes individuals' capacity to learn and succeed in science, technology, engineering and math (STEM) fields.
-Spatial ability is a strong predictor of STEM entry and retention (Benbow & Stanley, 1982; Shea et al., 2001; Wai et al., 2009; Uttal & Cohen, 2014).
-Greater spatial abilities also predict better grades in calculus, physics and chemistry (Sorby, 2009; Kozhevnikov et al., 2002), success in three-dimensional biology problems (Russell-Gebbett, 1985), and bedrock mapping tasks within geology (Hambrick et al., 2011).
-Importantly there exist individual differences in the capacity for spatial thinking that derives from a number of sources; for instance, hormonal variation (Grimshaw et al., 1995), culture (Berry, 1966; Hoffman et al., 2011), and group differences in environmental exposure to spatial activities (Levine et al., 2012; Terlecki & Newcombe, 2005).
+It is now well recognized that spatial thinking (i.e., the ability to represent and transform, symbolic, non-linguistic information; Gardner, 1993) shapes individuals' capacity to learn and succeed in science, technology, engineering and math (STEM) fields.
+Spatial ability is a strong predictor of STEM entry and retention (Benbow & Stanley, 1982; Shea et al., 2001; Uttal & Cohen, 2012; Wai et al., 2009).
+Greater spatial abilities also predict better grades in calculus, physics and chemistry (Kozhevnikov et al., 2002; Sorby, 2009), success in three-dimensional biology problems (Russell-Gebbett, 1985), and bedrock mapping tasks within geology (Hambrick & Meinz, 2011).
+Importantly there exist individual differences in the capacity for spatial thinking that derives from a number of sources; for instance, hormonal variation (Grimshaw, Sitarenios, & Finegan, 1995), culture (Berry, 1966; Hoffman et al., 2011), and group differences in environmental exposure to spatial activities (Levine et al., 2012; Terlecki et al., 2008).
 Spatial skills are nevertheless malleable and can be enhanced with training and experience (Baenninger & Newcombe, 1989; Brinkmann, 1966; Lord, 1985; Uttal et al., 2013), should individuals seek opportunities to hone their spatial thinking skills.

 An important, and often overlooked, factor that relates to spatial ability is spatial anxiety, defined as fear and apprehension towards spatial processing, which can prevent individuals from engaging in experiences and opportunities that might otherwise promote the development of spatial skills.
-A high degree of spatial anxiety has been found to predict problems with everyday activities such as performance on spatial puzzle tasks (Ramirez et al., 2013), as well as sense of direction (Kremmyda et al., 2016; Lawton, 1994) and math anxiety among adults (Ferguson et al., 2015).
-Spatial anxiety is also associated with reduced workplace efficacy among educators, as children whose teachers have higher spatial anxiety show reduced gains in spatial skills across the school year (Gunderson et al., 2014).
+A high degree of spatial anxiety has been found to relate to problems with everyday activities such as performance on spatial puzzle tasks (Ramirez et al., 2012), as well as sense of direction (Kremmyda et al., 2016; Lawton, 1994) and math anxiety among adults (Ferguson et al., 2015).
+Spatial anxiety is also associated with reduced workplace efficacy among educators, as children whose teachers have higher spatial anxiety show reduced gains in spatial skills across the school year (Gunderson et al., 2013).

 Studies examining spatial anxiety suggest considerable variation among individuals' experience.
-Enhancing our ability to assess spatial anxiety can have important ramifications for identifying individuals who are more likely to struggle with important workplace responsibilities (e.g., interpreting scientific figures, visualizing models, imaging anatomical structure, etc.), as well as everyday spatial activities (e.g., parent-child play around building blocks and puzzles, packing, parallel parking, route planning, etc.; Bronzaft et al., 1976).
-More importantly, identifying individuals with a high degree of spatial anxiety may enable researchers and policy-makers to make better recommendations for improving spatial training and even in the selection of candidates for career-specific training (e.g. for dentistry and medicine; Hegarty, Keehner, Cohen, Montello, & Lippa, 2007; Hegarty, Keehner, Cohen & Montello, 2009).
+Enhancing our ability to assess spatial anxiety can have important ramifications for identifying individuals who are more likely to struggle with important workplace responsibilities (e.g., interpreting scientific figures, visualizing models, imaging anatomical structure, etc.), as well as everyday spatial activities (e.g., parent-child play around building blocks and puzzles, packing, parallel parking, route planning, etc.; Bronzaft et al., 1976; Levine, Ratliff, Huttenlocher, & Cannon, 2012).
+More importantly, identifying individuals with a high degree of spatial anxiety may enable researchers and policy-makers to make better recommendations for improving spatial training and even in the selection of candidates for career-specific training (e.g. for dentistry and medicine; Hegarty et al., 2007, 2009).

 The most widely-used measure of spatial anxiety is currently a scale created by Lawton (1994).
-While this scale represented the dominant conceptualization of spatial processing at the time of its creation, recent advances in our understanding of spatial cognition indicate that this scale is no longer an appropriate measure of general spatial anxiety.
-Specifically, Lawton's (1994) spatial anxiety scale could be more appropriately described as a measure of environmental navigation anxiety, which thus represents only one dimension of spatial processing.
+While this scale represented the dominant conceptualization of spatial processing at the time of its creation, Lawton's (1994) spatial anxiety scale could be more appropriately described as a measure of environmental navigation anxiety, which thus represents only one dimension of spatial processing.
 We are now aware of the involvement of spatial skills in a number of activities beyond navigation.
 For instance, many factor analytic studies implicate various types of spatial abilities (Carroll, 1993; Eliot, 1987; Linn & Petersen, 1985; Lohman, 1988; Thurstone, 1947).
 Hence, the development of tools that account for the multifaceted nature of spatial skills and are informed by modern typology for spatial thinking is needed.